Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Simulated multi-tracer observations

-We generate a galaxy catalogue from the set of simulated halos simply by logging the three-dimensional positions (and, optionally, luminosities) of some subset of the DM halos.
-This subset is generated by first cutting on luminosity, including only halos above a certain tracer luminosity $L_\mathrm{Ly\alpha,cut}$, in order to simulate observational completeness.
+We generated a galaxy catalogue from the set of simulated halos simply by logging the three-dimensional positions (and, optionally, luminosities) of some subset of the DM halos.
+This subset was generated by first cutting on luminosity, including only halos above a certain tracer luminosity $L_\mathrm{Ly\alpha,cut}$, in order to simulate observational completeness.
 We note that this should more properly be a cut in flux, as flux (rather than luminosity) is the quantity observed by the telescope.
 The conversion between flux and luminosity is redshift-dependent, so the completeness limit should also be redshift dependent.
 However, the effect of this change on the returned number counts of catalogued galaxies even at the edges of the COMAP redshift range is small (roughly 10\%).
-Additionally, most spectrographs have sensitivities which vary with wavelength, so the limiting catalogue luminosity will in practice be a function of redshift due to instrumental effects.
-Here, however, we treat it as constant.
+Additionally, most spectrographs have sensitivities that vary with wavelength, so the limiting catalogue luminosity will in practice be a function of redshift due to instrumental effects.
+Here, however, we treated it as constant.

-We then pick $N_\mathrm{obj}$ halos with $L_\mathrm{Ly\alpha} > L_\mathrm{Ly\alpha,cut}$ randomly, weighting linearly by $L_\mathrm{Ly\alpha}$ as brighter objects are more likely to be detected. $N_\mathrm{obj}$ is set by the observational parameters of the galaxy survey being approximated.
-In practice, this selection will be subject to the observing pattern of the galaxy survey used, but the stack is not sensitive to large scales and thus large-scale spatial correlations here should not be important.
-Figure \ref{fig:joint_sim_slices} shows an example simulation of the Ly$\alpha$ population as well as the halos which are selected by the detectability cuts to be included in the mock catalogue.
+We then selected $N_\mathrm{obj}$ halos with $L_\mathrm{Ly\alpha} > L_\mathrm{Ly\alpha,cut}$ randomly, weighting linearly by $L_\mathrm{Ly\alpha}$ as brighter objects are more likely to be detected. $N_\mathrm{obj}$ was set by the observational parameters of the galaxy survey being approximated.
+In practice, this selection is subject to the observing pattern of the galaxy survey used, but the stack is not sensitive to large scales, and thus large-scale spatial correlations should not be important here.
+Figure \ref{fig:joint_sim_slices} shows an example simulation of the Ly$\alpha$ population as well as the halos that are selected by the detectability cuts to be included in the mock catalogue.

-To explore their effects, we also apply some other modifications to the galaxy catalogue:
+To explore their effects, we also applied some other modifications to the galaxy catalogue: